jpb06/dev-friends-backend-starter/README.md

 This endpoint should return an array of objects containing squads data and an array of developers.

+You will have to use prisma to generate a model; you will then be able to use prisma client to interact with the database.

 #### ✅ Expected output

 ```